wookdev/munged-org/rofl/sinking-feeling.md

 of the form (I forget the exact details) "cannot access /foo/bar for userid 147" had been issued by msg.
 My first thought was "Who's userid 147?; the sender of the message, the destination, or what?"
-So I leant over to another terminal, already logged in, and typed</p>
+So I leant over to another terminal, already logged in, and typed

     grep 147 /etc/passwd